INDAPlus20/AssignmentsInstructions/structures-task-15/README.md

 #### Complexity

 What is the time complexity of the insertion, look-up and deletion functions of non-balanced vs. balanced trees?
-Non-balanced trees different best and worst case complexities, why?
+Non-balanced trees have different best and worst case complexities, why?

 #### Unusual data structures

-Other than stacks, queues, lists and trees, there're graphs, maps, tables and more.
+Other than stacks, queues, lists and trees, there are graphs, maps, tables and more.
 Learn about a new (maybe unusual) data structure and its implementations.
 Be prepared to teach the group about it.